LauraCarter/lauracarter.github.io/index.md

 Past and current clients include the [Ada Lovelace Institute](https://www.adalovelaceinstitute.org/), [Frontline AIDS](https://frontlineaids.org/), [Edge Effect](https://www.edgeeffect.org/), and the [World Bank Group](https://www.worldbank.org/).
 [Email me](mailto:laura.carter@essex.ac.uk) for more information.

+## Publications

+_December 2021_: [Prescripted Living: Gender Stereotypes and Data-Based Surveillance in the UK Welfare State](https://policyreview.info/articles/analysis/prescripted-living-gender-stereotypes-and-data-based-surveillance-uk-welfare-state): Internet Policy Review 10(4)

+_July 2020_: [Imperfect Models of the World: Gender Stereotypes and Assumptions in Covid-19 Responses](http://repository.essex.ac.uk/28041/): part of the Essex Dialogues on Covid-19, Law and Human Rights project.

 ## Writing

+_November 2021_: [“There is always an element of judgement”](https://medium.com/datakinduk/there-is-always-an-element-of-judgement-46e8dc3838c): a blog post on an event on web scraping organised by [DataKind UK](https://www.datakind.org/chapters/datakind-uk).

 _May 2021_: [“In the end, it is all about power”](https://medium.com/datakinduk/in-the-end-it-is-all-about-power-datakind-uks-coded-bias-watch-party-ea5ae5b9afe): a blog post reporting on [DataKind UK](https://www.datakind.org/chapters/datakind-uk)'s Watch Party event on the film ['Coded Bias.'](https://www.codedbias.com/)

-_July 2020_: [Imperfect Models of the World: Gender Stereotypes and Assumptions in Covid-19 Responses](http://repository.essex.ac.uk/28041/): part of the Essex Dialogues on Covid-19, Law and Human Rights project.

 _May 2020_: [Take a seat: the AI will be with you shortly](https://medium.com/datakinduk/take-a-seat-the-ai-will-be-with-you-shortly-20b29699ee46): a blog post on [DataKind UK](https://www.datakind.org/chapters/datakind-uk)'s Ethics Book Club on AI and medicine.